(760) 443-7241

 IDEXX (32844)

-Certified Veterinary Inspection (CVI) for Intra- and Inter-State Travel
+Certified Veterinary Inspection (CVI) Certificate for Intra- and Inter-Stat

-Requires a physical exam; your cat is certified by a USDA Accredited veterinarian as healthy for travel; required by most airlines and state agriculture departments; includes electronic certificate
+Requires a physical exam for travel; your cat is certified by a USDA Accredited veterinarian as healthy for travel; required by most airlines and state agriculture departments; includes electronic certificate

 300

-Requires a physical exam; your cat is certified by a USDA Accredited veterinarian as healthy for travel; required by most airlines and foreign countries; includes electronic certificate
+Requires a physical exam for travel; your cat is certified by a USDA Accredited veterinarian as healthy for travel; required by most airlines and foreign countries; includes electronic certificate

 Rabies Titer Testing for Travel